LIQiushui2427/liqiushui2427.github.io/index.md

 His first paper [DeepCI](./src/DeepCI.pdf) is accepted by [ICRBME](https://www.icrbme.org/).
 It's about using unsupervised learning to make a demand estimation in markets.
 The code is available [here](https://github.com/LIQiushui2427/DeepCI).

+### 30/07/2023
+He has developed a telegram bot for a automated stock price alert and backtesting support.
+The telegram channel is [here](https://t.me/beta_datalouder).
+It is still being implemented.
+Feel free to join and give advice if you are interested.

 ### His favorite writers